Olympics Chief Admits ‘Sleepless Nights’ Over Troubled Tokyo Games

 “This also weighed on us, it weighed on me.
 But in order to arrive at this day today we had to give confidence, had to show a way out of this crisis,” he added.

-Bach has drawn scattered protests during his visit to Japan, where the latest poll in the Asahi Shimbun newspaper showed 55 percent of respondents opposed holding the Games this summer.
+Bach has drawn scattered protests during his visit to Japan, where the latest poll in the Asahi Shimbun newspaper showed 55 percent of respondents oppose holding the Games now.

-A teenage US gymnast staying outside the Village was also among the 71 Games-related cases reported so far.

 Olympic and Japanese officials have staunchly defended the Games, which are being held in a strict biosecure “bubble” with daily testing.
-Eighty percent of athletes at the Games have been vaccinated.
+About 80 percent of athletes have been vaccinated.

 “We can finally see at the end of the dark tunnel,” said Bach, adding: “Cancellation was never an option for us.
 The IOC never abandons the athletes… we did it for the athletes.”

-The ceremony will take place without the music of Keigo ‘Cornelius’ Oyamada, who quit on Monday after an outcry over past interviews where he described bullying disabled schoolmates.
+The ceremony will go ahead without its planned opening music after composer Keigo ‘Cornelius’ Oyamada quit following an outcry over past interviews where he described bullying disabled schoolmates.

-“I have become painfully aware that accepting the offer of my musical participation in the Tokyo 2020 Olympics and Paralympics lacked consideration to a lot of people,” he said in a statement.

-Major sponsor Toyota, the world’s biggest carmaker, also scrapped plans to run an Olympic-linked brand campaign in Japan, as a senior official said the Games lacked “understanding” from the public.
+Major sponsor Toyota, the world’s biggest carmaker, also scrapped plans to run an Olympic-linked brand campaign in Japan, as a top official said the Games lacked “understanding” from the public.

+Japan’s Emperor Naruhito will attend the opening ceremony, but an official from the Imperial Household Agency said it was not known if he will speak at the event.